AS / A Level Film Studies

 Useful Subject Combinations

-You will enjoy and benefit from Film Studies if you:
+You will enjoy and benefit from Film Studies A-Level if you:

-- a keen cinema-goer, interested in viewing a wide range of genres from around the world.
+- are a keen cinema-goer, interested in viewing a wide range of genres from around the world.